slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Our mothers always remain the strangest, craziest people we've ever met.' -- Marguerite Duras*

-Resist to temptation of working with family and friends.
-Peers are peers, not boss and employee: pedestals prevent friendships.
-Keep your friends for friendship, work with the skilled and competent.
-You will waste your life trying to make those around into who you want them to be.

-> *'Undisturbed calmness of mind is attained by cultivating friendliness toward the happy, compassion for the unhappy, delight in the virtuous, and indifference toward the wicked.' -- Patanjali*

-> *'Never put too much trust in friends, learn how to use enemies.'*
-> *'Infection: avoid the unhappy and unlucky.' -- Robert Greene (2nd and 10th law of power)*

-> *'Friendships change.
-Trust the friends of today as if they will be enemies tomorrow, and that of the worst kind.
-As this happens in reality, let it happen in your precaution.' -- Balthasar Gracian 26th*

-> *'Don’t befriend fools.
-He that does not know a fool when he sees him is one himself: still more he that knows him but will not keep clear of him.
-They are dangerous company and ruinous confidants.' -- Balthasar Gracian 22th*

-> *'It is easier to forgive an enemy than to forgive a friend.' -- William Blake*

-> *'When you're in jail, a good friend will be trying to bail you out.
-A best friend will be in the cell next to you saying, «Damn, that was fun».' -- Groucho Marx*

 <!--
 , “If you don’t say what you think then you kill your unborn self.
 When you have something to say, silence is a lie.”- Jordan Peterson*